Yet another fast variant of Newton's method for nonconvex optimization: Abstract

 \section{Abstract}

-A second-order algorithm is proposed for minimizing smooth nonconvex functions that alternates between regularized Newton and negative curvature steps.
-In most cases, the Hessian matrix is regularized with the square root of the current gradient and an additional term taking moderate negative curvature into account, a negative curvature step being taken only exceptionnally.
-As a consequence, the proposed method only requires the solution of a single linear system at nearly all iterations.
-We establish that at most $\mathcal{O}\left( |\log\epsilon|\,\epsilon^{-3/2}\right)$ evaluations of the problem's objective function and derivatives are needed for this algorithm to obtain an $\epsilon$-approximate first-order minimizer, and at most $\mathcal{O}\left(|\log\epsilon|\,\epsilon^{-3}\right)$ to obtain a second-order one.
-Initial numerical experiments with two variants of the new method are finally presented.
+A class of second-order algorithms is proposed for minimizing smooth nonconvex functions that alternates between regularized Newton and negative curvature steps in an iteration-dependent subspace.
+In most cases, the Hessian matrix is regularized with the square root of the current gradient and an additional term taking moderate negative curvature into account, a negative curvature step being taken only exceptionally.
+Practical variants have been detailed where the subspaces are chosen to be the full space, or Krylov subspaces.
+In the first case, the proposed method only requires the solution of a single linear system at nearly all iterations.
+We establish that at most $\mathcal{O}\left( |\log\epsilon|\,\epsilon^{-3/2}\right)$ evaluations of the problem's objective function and derivatives are needed for algorithms in the new class to obtain an $\epsilon$-approximate first-order minimizer, and at most $\mathcal{O}\left(|\log\epsilon|\,\epsilon^{-3}\right)$ to obtain a second-order one.
+Encouraging initial numerical experiments with two full-space and two Krylov-subspaces variants are finally presented.

 { \textbf{Keywords:} Newton's method, nonconvex optimization, negative curvature, adaptive regularization methods, evaluation complexity. }

 \numsection{Introduction}

 It is not an understatement to say that Newton's method is a central algorithm to solve nonlinear minimization problems, mostly because the method exhibits a quadratic rate of convergence when close to the solution and is affine-invariant.
 In the worst case, it can however be as slow as a vanilla first-order method \cite{CartGoulToin10a}, \cite[Section~3.2]{CartGoulToin22} even when globalized with a linesearch \cite{Nest18} or a trust region \cite{ConnGoulToin00}.
 This drawback has however been circumvented by the cubic regularization algorithm \cite{NestPoly06} and its subsequent adaptive variants \cite{CartGoulToin11,CartGoulToin11d}, \cite[Section~3.3]{CartGoulToin22}.
 For nonconvex optimization, these latter variants exhibit a worst-case $\mathcal{O}\left(\epsilon^{-{3/2}}\right)$ complexity order to find an $\epsilon$- first-order minimizer compared with the $\mathcal{O}\left(\epsilon^{-2}\right)$ order of second-order trust-region methods \cite{GratSartToin08}, \cite[Section~3.2]{CartGoulToin22}.
 Adaptive cubic regularization was later extended to handle inexact derivatives \cite{XuRoosMaho20,YaoXuRoosMaho21,BellGuriMoriToin19,BellGuriMori21}, probabilistic models \cite{BellGuriMori21,CartSche17}, and even schemes in which the value of the objective function is never computed \cite{GratJeraToin22c}.